Hennebont: Breton War of Succession

 Hennebont is famed for its resistance, under Joanna of Flanders, the widow of Jean de Montfort, to the armies of Philip of Valois and Charles of Blois when besieged in 1342 during the War of the Breton Succession.
 A century before Joan of Arc, Jeanne dressed herself in armor and led the resistance to the besiegers.
 She personally led an attack on the enemy camp, setting fire to it and earned the nickname "Jeanne la Flamme" ("Joan the Fiery").

+The other Jeanne of Hennebont

+Hennebont is also the final home of Jeanne de Clisson, the Lioness of Brittany.

-World War 2
+World War II

 In August 1944, during the Allied invasion of Brittany, a large section of the old walled town, especially the ramparts, towers and medieval buildings, sustained major damage during the bombing of German positions entrenched in the downtown area.